Resource Center

 The law typically defines “regular work days” as Monday through Friday.
 But, keep in mind that the overtime rates mentioned above apply to the hours of overtime an employee accumulates from Monday through Saturday.

-However, there are two situations when overtime doesn’t reset to 150% at midnight.
-The first is when overtime extends past midnight into Sunday or a public holiday.
+Some awards contain exceptions to midnight reset rules.The first is when overtime extends past midnight into Sunday or a public holiday.
 The second is when an employer agrees to pay employees 200% of their regular pay rate for overtime, which extends past midnight.

-Overtime Pay On Sunday and a Public Holiday
+Overtime pay on Sunday and a public holiday

 • 200% or 2x their minimum hourly rate for all hours worked on Sunday.